AkshayReddyGujjula/StudyCanvas-Public/README.md

 **Design.** Where the File System Access API is available, the workspace *is* a user-visible folder (state, PDFs, thumbnails, audio, versions, memory files).
 Elsewhere the same logical schema lives in IndexedDB, with a fast-restore cache and crash-recovery store.
 Large uploads that exceed serverless body limits are extracted client-side and sent as structured text through the same cleaning path.

-**Result.** Work survives reloads and browser wipes differently by backend (folder vs. same-origin storage — stated honestly in-app), PDFs never need a server round-trip after upload except when AI features are invoked, and whole workspaces move as ZIP files.
+**Result.** Work survives reloads and browser wipes differently by backend (folder versus same-origin storage, as stated honestly in-app), PDFs never need a server round-trip after upload except when AI features are invoked, and whole workspaces move as ZIP files.

 ### 5. Serverless-aware document ingestion

 **Problem.** High-quality PDF-to-Markdown tooling is native and heavy; serverless functions are size- and time-limited.

 **Design.** Production extraction uses a pure-Python path that fits the function bundle; a higher-fidelity native path is used locally behind the same page-delimited contract.
-Both emit identical per-page structure, with ligature/encoding repair, graceful handling of encrypted, empty, and image-only PDFs, and Office-to-PDF conversion feeding the same pipeline.
+Both emit the same per-page structure, with ligature/encoding repair, graceful handling of encrypted, empty, and image-only PDFs, and Office-to-PDF conversion feeding the same pipeline.

 **Result.** One frontend contract for paging, highlighting, and scoping regardless of where extraction ran, and clean 4xx errors for unreadable files instead of 500s.